 • 2005PhD programs with forensic science concentration launched

-• 2012First in Florida to offer a forensic science Professional Science Master’s program
+• 2012First in Florida to offer a forensic science Professional Science Master’s (PSM) program

 • 2019First-in-the-nation Bachelor of Science in Crime Science